Tercera División de El Salvador

-The Tercera Division de Fútbol Salvadoreño, commonly known as Tercera División, and officially known as Electrolit Tercera División for sponsorship reasons, is the men's third professional association football division of the Salvadoran football league system.
+The Tercera División de El Salvador, commonly known as Tercera División, and officially known as Electrolit Tercera División for sponsorship reasons, is the men's third professional association football division of the Salvadoran football league system.
 Administered by Liga Nacional de Fútbol Profesional, it is contested by 40 teams, with the top two teams plus the winner of a play-off promoted to Segunda division and replaced by the three lowest-placed teams in that division.

 Structure

 There are 40 clubs in Tercera Division divided into 4 groups of 10.
 They play in Apertura and Clausura.
 The clubs play every team in each group twice.
 The top four teams from each group, 16 teams in total, qualify for play-offs to determine the winner of the apertura and clausura title.
 The winners will be promoted to the Segunda División de El Salvador.

 Similarly, the four clubs that finish at the bottom of Tercera Division are relegated to ADFA and are replaced by the top four clubs.

+On 7 May 2026, FESFUT decided to fold Segunda Division and Tercera Division and create a new a leage called Liga de Ascenso de Futbol de El Salvador.